Welcome to the Super Seahorses Class page!

 Children, remember your e-safety rules: make sure you let your parents know you are online and share what you are learning about.

-During this time of remote learning, it has become more fundamental than ever to keep our children safe online.
 The National Online Safety website provides, among others, guides with tips for parents to do this.
 We have posted a few of those guides below for your information.
 Please visit https://nationalonlinesafety.com/hub/guide for more.

 Pencil Control Work Pack